 Let’s take a look at some of the most notable features of this machine.

-Aside from a snowblower’s ability to handle various snow loads and types of snow, you’ll want to pay attention to the Auger housing.
+What makes this one of the best snow blowers on the market in 2019, it’s ability to handle various snow loads and types of snow it impressive.
 It’s reasonable to expect that the bigger the housing, the less passes you’ll have to make, which means you can get back inside sooner where it’s nice and warm.

 The Auger & Chute Design of the Husqvarna ST230P